tomasz-lewicki/ai-thermometer/README.md

-To run a basic visualization (without any radiometry) you can do:
+# Basic visualization (without any radiometry):

+Likely, you do not need any

 ```shell
 gst-launch-1.0 v4l2src device=/dev/video1 ! video/x-raw,format=UYVY ! videoscale ! video/x-raw,width=800,height=600 ! videoconvert ! ximagesink
 ```

+We can also do some simple
 To record footage from both IR and RGB cameras at the same time, do:
 ```shell
 bash deploy_rgb.sh & bash deploy_ir.sh ; fg